Therapy for Adults

 Through approaches like Brainspotting, we can sometimes accelerate healing by accessing the deeper parts of your brain where trauma is stored.
 This somatic approach can be more efficient than talk therapy alone, but even then, your nervous system sets the pace.
 Pushing too hard, too fast isn't healing, it's retraumatizing.

 What I can promise is this: I won't keep you in therapy longer than necessary, but I also won't rush you through a process that needs time.
-Some people see me weekly for a while, then move to biweekly, then monthly check-ins.
-Others might take breaks and return when life throws new challenges their way.
-Your healing journey is uniquely yours, and we'll honor whatever timeline your beautiful, complex brain needs to create lasting change.

 Most people start with weekly sessions, and there's good reason for that: it creates momentum, helps us build a strong therapeutic relationship, and gives you consistent support as you navigate change.
 But like everything in therapy, frequency isn't one-size-fits-all.
 Your needs, life circumstances, and where you are in your healing journey all play a role in finding the right rhythm.